aquarial/Advent-of-Code-2017/README.md

 Day 25 - 3.9
 Day 22 - 3.3
 Day 24 - 1.7
-All others in less than a second
+All other days finish in less than a second
 ```

+The x-axis is measured in milliseconds.

 ![Criterion Benchmark Report](./benchmarks/criterion-report.png)